 |Spring||GLY 1101 and GLY 1101L||History of Life with Lab||4|

-- Be recommended for admission by a school administrator in 8th grade
+- Be recommended by a school administrator in 8th grade.

-- Demonstrate college readiness by achieving the minimum required scores on the Postsecondary Education Readiness Test
+- Demonstrate college readiness with the minimum required scores on the Postsecondary Education Readiness Test.

-- Meet any additional criteria set by FIU as the post-secondary institution
+- Meet any additional criteria set by Florida International University as the post-secondary institution.